liya101/melodybox-retention-analysis/README.md

 - **Existing plans (monthly_standard, monthly_premium) stayed flat at ~77% throughout 2024.** The product didn't get worse.
 - A new **trial_7day plan** launched February 2024 and retains at just **10.4%** roughly one-seventh the rate of paid plans.
 - **70% of trial signups came through paid_social**, which roughly doubled in volume share at the same time.
-- Trial retention is **uniform across channels (~9-13%), engagement levels (~7-12%), and auto-renew settings (10-13%)** — none of the typical optimisation levers move it.
+- Trial retention is **uniform across channels (~9-13%), engagement levels (~7-12%), and auto-renew settings (10-13%)** -none of the typical optimisation levers move it.

 ---

 ## Recommendations

 1. **Question the trial's unit economics** before optimising anything else.
 If trial CPA exceeds 10.4% × monthly_standard LTV, the trial is unprofitable.
-2. If keeping the trial, **restructure the offer** (auto-renew default, longer window, or first-month discount) — not the experience.
+2. If keeping the trial, **restructure the offer** (auto-renew default, longer window, or first-month discount)  not the experience.
 Engagement isn't the lever.
-3. **Reframe what the trial is for.** It's currently judged on retention and failing — but may be quietly succeeding on volume / CPA / brand awareness.
+3. **Reframe what the trial is for.** It's currently judged on retention and failing but may be quietly succeeding on volume / CPA / brand awareness.
 Pick the right metric.

 See full case study:  https://www.notion.so/MelodyBox-Subscription-Retention-Analysis-350658b8997e81bf9e58e8a165bd6829?source=copy_link